-Join us as we celebrate the release of Nick Makoha's Resurrection Man, winner of the 2nd Annual Toi Derricotte & Cornelius Eady Chapbook Prize, presented by Cave Canem Foundation.
+Join us as we celebrate the release of Nick Makoha's Resurrection Man, winner of the 2nd Annual Toi Derricotte & Cornelius Eady Chapbook Prize, presented by Cave Canem Foundation, and the world premiere of Homegoing: A Conceptual Photo Series by Chris Barker.

 Nick will read from his prize-winning manuscript, selected by National Book Award-winner Robin Coste Lewis and published by Jai-Alai Books.
 Nick's residency in Miami is generously donated by The Writer's Room at The Betsy-South Beach.